DLC-link/dlc-clarity-smart-contract/README.md

 `privateKey`: your private key corresponds to the public key

-`mnemonic`: your menomic seed phrase, as a single space-delimited string
+`mnemonic`: your menomic seed phrase, as a single string with single-spaces between phrase words

 ## Tests
 Run